 I’ve been fortunate enough to have lived in countries like England, Australia and Uganda, and have travelled to countries such as China, Rwanda and Croatia.
 But there’s nothing like returning to my home in Norway.
 It’s unique.
-From the way the snow covered mountains drop straight down into the blue fjords, to how a lush green summer changes to a moody red yellow autumn, before being replaced by a dark and mysterious winter; Norway offers so much variety in such a relatively small place, it spoils you for choice – and for incredible shots.
+From the way the snow-covered mountains drop straight down into the blue fjords, to how a lush green summer changes to a moody red and yellow autumn, before being replaced by a dark and mysterious winter; Norway offers so much variety in such a relatively small place, it spoils you for choice – and for incredible shots.

 For me, the little seaside towns like Reine in Lofoten offer travellers the quintessentially Norwegian experience.
 With its small red stilt houses, its dramatic backdrop of mountains and snow through to its unique history of cod fishing.
 Reine is as close to postcard-Norway as you can get.
 Beyond the cosy towns lie majestic national parks such as Jotunheimen and Hardangervidda, with their reindeer and mountain plateau that feed the fjords like Geirangerfjord and Nærøyfjord.
 However, no matter how beautiful it is, it can be quite tricky to photograph.
 Patience is the key to success, as the weather inevitably keeps changing.

 My hope for those who travel to Norway is to not only observe but to experience the best of what the country has to offer.
 And don’t forget your camera!